-Analysis | The 2022 men’s NCAA tournament’s biggest snubs and surprises
+Analysis | The 2022 NCAA men’s tournament’s biggest snubs and surprises

 SURPRISE: The seedings for Colorado State and Boise State

 Swinging back to the theme of ignoring results in the final days of the season, Colorado State lost in the Mountain West semifinals.
 Boise State, the regular season champ, also claimed the tournament.
-Their overall profiles looked awfully similar.
+Their profiles looked awfully similar.
 And to Colorado State’s credit, it swept two games from the Broncos.

 If they ended up on the same seed line, it wouldn’t be that big of a deal.
 But the numbers do not suggest Colorado State is two lines better than Boise State, even if that difference could be as small as five spots on the seed list.